4 Things That You Should Be Aware Of While In Morocco

 Morocco is a shoppers heaven.
 A handwoven Berber rug, silver tea set or leather bag make for perfect souvenirs.
 Chances are, you’ll come home with a much heavier suitcase.
 Shopping in Morocco requires some skill though.
 It is a haggling culture, so you have to be prepared to negotiate over prices.
 Especially as a tourist, vendors will quote you a pretty high price.
 This is not intended to rip you off; it is simply how business is done.
 You’re expected to give a counteroffer and negotiate the price down.
 For westerners, this practice might be a bit uncomfortable, and a lot of tourists end up overpaying for their purchases.
 But is it worth to play along, not only because it will save you a lot of money, but also because it is an important social ritual.

-Most people in Morocco are very kind and helpful, but unfortunately, there are a few scams to look out for.
+Most people in Morocco are very kind and helpful, but unfortunately, there are a few scenarios to look out for.

 You can get pick pocketed

-Scams are often easy to identify, but some people are a bit more nefarious in their attempts to get your money.
+As with any city around the world, be mindful of your valuables.
 Crowded touristic places and big cities are the favored hunting ground for pickpockets.
 Don’t flash your expensive gadgets, jewelry, and fat wallet unless you’re okay with losing them.
 Any sign of wealth is more likely to make you a target for thieves.
 Leave your passport at your hotel and take only as much money with as you’ll need for the day.
 Carry your wallet in your front pocket or a zipped cross-body purse and keep an eye on your valuables.

 You can miss out on all the best things